huishidong/huishidong.github.io/_drafts/jekyll-examples.md

   When $$ a \ne 0 $$, there are two solutions to $$ ax^2 + bx + c = 0 $$ and they are
   $$ x = {-b \pm \sqrt{b^2-4ac} \over 2a} $$

+## code highlight using liquid template
+will contain line number with the setting at the mattermost at the the top.
 {% highlight ruby %}
 def print_hi(name)
   puts "Hi, #{name}"
 end
 print_hi('Tom')
 #=> prints 'Hi, Tom' to STDOUT.
+print_hi('Jerry')
 {% endhighlight %}

+## code highlight using markdown code block.
+it will not include the line number.
 ```ruby
 def print_hi(name)
   puts "Hi, #{name}"